griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 cpanm -i Bio::Root::Version #note this seems to install a ton of .pl scripts in the current dir (/usr/local/bin) which is annoying.
 Do we really need this?
 Can it be installed in a tidier version.
 Doesn't this install it for system Perl anyway instead of the custom Perl below?

 # Installing perl version 5.22.0
+# NOTE if we upgrade to the latest version of VEP this may no longer be needed
 wget https://www.cpan.org/src/5.0/perl-5.22.0.tar.gz
 tar -xzvf perl-5.22.0.tar.gz
 cd perl-5.22.0